 - They are open/non-proprietary.

-You can see examples of suitable file formats for a number of different data types in the Suggested file formats section.
+You can see examples of suitable file formats for a number of different data types in the Choosing a file format section.

 You should choose a file format that is appropriate for your data collection and intended analysis method, but you may also want to consider whether that file format is suited for long-term data preservation.
-If it isn’t possible to choose a file format that is suitable for preservation from the beginning of the project, one option may be to use one file format for short-term processing of files (a work format), and then convert the finalized files that shall be preserved to a format that is suitable for long-term preservation.
+If it isn’t possible to choose a file format that is suitable for preservation from the beginning of the project, one option may be to use one file format for short-term processing of files (a work format), and then convert the finalised files that shall be preserved to a format that is suitable for long-term preservation.
 Remember to document which formats you have chosen and for which purposes in the project documentation.
-If you want advice on recommended file formats for long-term preservation, consult with your local research data support unit.
+If you want advice on recommended file formats for long-term preservation, consult with the local research data support unit at your university.

 Proprietary file formats

 If there are two equal file formats, where one can be read by several software applications and the other can only be read by one, it is safer to choose the format which can be read by several applications.
 A proprietary file format means that there is an owner (usually a company) who decides how the format operates, and this affects in which applications the format can be used.
 Many proprietary file formats are also locked and can only be opened in software developed by the same owner.